Bankole Johnson

 Bankole A. Johnson (born 5 November 1959) is a Nigerian psychiatrist.
 He served as Alumni Professor and Chairman of the Department of Psychiatry and Neurobehavioral Sciences at the University of Virginia and is known for his research into addiction.

 Johnson's primary area of research expertise is the psychopharmacology of medications for treating addictions, and he is well known in the field for his discovery that topiramate, a gamma-aminobutyric acid (GABA) facilitator and glutamate antagonist, is an effective treatment for alcoholism.
 Johnson also received national media attention for his appearance in the Home Box Office (HBO) original documentary feature, "Addiction", which won a Governors Award, a special Emmy Award, from the Academy of Television Arts and Sciences.
-Johnson recently accepted an appointment to join the University of Maryland as the Chairman of Psychiatry and to lead a Brain Science Research Consortium in the neurosciences.